dcoles/dcoles.github.io/index.md

 You've stumbled upon my website.
 As you can see, there's not too much here at present.

-I'm currently a staff software engineer at [Sony Interactive Entertainment](https://www.sie.com/en/)'s *Cloud Gaming Engineering and Infrastructure* team.
-[We're also hiring](https://www.playstation.com/en-us/corporate/about/careers/).
+I'm currently Principal Software Engineer and Systems Architect at [Sony Interactive Entertainment](https://www.sie.com/en/)'s *Future Technology Group*.

 # Blog posts